 You can see a preview in our video below:

 Once we completed our first successful direct mail campaign, we found ourselves with a new problem: how to close on a property quickly!

 Fortunately, this is one of the easier problems to solve in the land investment world.

 In this course module, we will guide you through how to save money by closing in house.

-You will soon be able to perform the functions of a title company yourself and close quickly on multiple properties at once!
+You will soon be able to close quickly on multiple properties at once!

 Of course, as a pro at land investing, you are also going to need to answer tricky questions, like this one: